|Divide by five||$56,440|

 Willis Towers Watson

 Pension Administration Service Provider for the Plan and the Supplementary Plan

 Refer to subsection 2.3 Pension Administration Service Provider for the Pension Plans for more information

 Inflation refers to the increase in the prices of goods and services over time.
 WISE Trust can help offset the negative impact of inflation by providing inflation protection for your WISE Trust pension, also known as indexation.
 Currently, indexation only applies to the lifetime portion of your pension.
 The bridge benefit portion of your pension, received up to age 65, is not indexed.

 Once you retire, or choose a deferred pension upon termination of employment, your pension is indexed every January 1 based on changes in the Consumer Price Index (CPI).
 Your pension will be inflation-adjusted based on a formula set out in the Plan’s terms.
 Each year in December, we tell retired and deferred members what the increase is, if any.

 |For your…||Before July 1, 2025||On and after July 1, 2025|

 |Lifetime pension||Increased by 75% of the percentage change in CPI.||Increased by 50% of the percentage change in CPI.
 Increases above 50% and up to 100% of the percentage change in CPI are determined by the WISE Trust Board of Trustees in accordance with the Funding Policy.|

 |Bridge benefit||No indexing on your bridge benefit.||Same indexing as the lifetime pension.|

-- If your pension began before January 1, 2021, the full 2.1 per cent will be applied to the lifetime portion of your pension
+- If your pension began before January 1, 2022, the full 4.9% will be applied to the lifetime portion of your pension